Lieutenant Governor of Oklahoma: Powers and duties

 The lieutenant governor is the ex officio president of the Oklahoma Senate.
 As state senate president, the lieutenant governor oversees procedural matters and may cast a vote in the event of a tie.
 The lieutenant governor also receives a vote during a joint-session of both the Oklahoma House of Representatives and Oklahoma Senate.
 By tradition, the lieutenant governor presides less frequently than the President pro tempore of the Oklahoma Senate.

-Despite the lieutenant governor's legislative role, his or her main function lies in the executive branch as the immediate successor to the governorship in the event of a vacancy.
+The lieutenant governor serves as the immediate successor to the governorship in the event of a vacancy.
 In case of impeachment of the governor, death, failure to qualify, or resignation, the governorship, with its compensation and responsibilities, devolves upon the lieutenant governor for the remainder of the gubernatorial term.
 In the event of the governor's absences from Oklahoma, or inability to discharge the powers and duties of the office, the lieutenant governor becomes the "acting governor" until the governor returns to the state or the disability is removed.

 The lieutenant governor presides over or is a member of ten state boards and commissions as per state statute and the Oklahoma Constitution.